What are CMOs?

 ● Musical works to sound recording producers and concert organizers

-● Musical works or sound recordings to TV and radio broadcasters, public venues such as bars, hotels, shops, clubs, and DSPs for both linear and .
+● Musical works or sound recordings to TV and radio broadcasters, public venues such as bars, hotels, shops, clubs, and DSPs for both linear and Streaming services that allow users to choose the music or videos they want to listen to or view..

-CMOs may also collect and pay out royalties for uses of musical works and sound recordings that do not involve licensing, such as the compensation for in countries where this exists.
+CMOs may also collect and pay out royalties for uses of musical works and sound recordings that do not involve licensing, such as the compensation for Copying of musical works and sound recordings for private purposes. in countries where this exists.

 Visit our topics on Music Creators' Rights, Rights Transfer and Licensing, and Scope of Protection to learn more.